gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - TBD

+### Continuous Mode (--watch)

+As described in the [Gradle Roadmap](https://discuss.gradle.org/t/the-gradle-roadmap/105), we've been working on adding a 'watch' mode for
+Gradle builds.
+We've called this 'continuous mode'.

+When you run with the `--watch` command line option, Gradle will not exit at the end of a build.
+Gradle will then wait for something to change.
+When changes are detected, Gradle will re-run the previous build with the same task selection.

+For instance, if you run `gradle --watch build` in a typical Java project.
+Main and test sources will be built and tests will be run.
+If changes are made to the project's main sources, Gradle will rebuild the main Java sources and re-run the project's tests.
+If changes are made to the project's test sources, Gradle will only rebuild the test Java sources and re-run the project's tests.

+If you run `gradle --watch assemble` in a typical Java project.
+Only the main sources will be built.
+Tests will not run.
+If changes are made to the project's main sources, Gradle will rebuild the main Java sources.
+If changes are made to the project's test sources, Gradle will do nothing.

+TODO - We currently watch the entire project directory, so the above isn't 100% correct yet.

 ### Task group accessible from the Tooling API

 Tasks in Gradle may define a _group_ attribute, but this group wasn't accessible from the Tooling API before.
 It is now possible to query the